tier4/tier4_perception_dataset/docs/t4_format_3d_detailed.md

 ## Dataset Sample

 You can download one sample dataset manually from [here](https://drive.google.com/file/d/1UjMWZj5Yc55O7BZiGHa0ikZGhwmcfPiS/view).
-For this sample, sample_dataset is coresponding to T4 dataset ID described in following section.
+For this sample, the directory named "sample_dataset" corresponds to the "T4 dataset ID" described in the following section.
 ## Directory Structure

 - {T4 dataset ID}/